 Go up the The Basilica of Koekelberg to get an amazing view of Brussels.
 It’s the 5th biggest church in the world and also a very beautiful building, but even if you have no desires to see a church or pretty architecture, it’s worth going up for a great view.
 It’s only €5 for entry, so a cheap little activity too!

 If you have even longer than 48 hours in Brussels, why not hop on a train to see Bruges?
 I took the journey in January and it was worth every minute.
 No need to stay over, just get an afternoon train via Trainline.eu, enjoy the scenery along the way and you will arrive in less than an hour and a half.
 There’s buses every few minutes from the train station and you will quickly arrive in the magical fairy-tale land.
-There’s a lot to enjoy about Bruges, so I may write a separate piece for that!
+You could also do Antwerp.

 Also pictured is a beautiful waffle… if you haven’t heard, Belgian waffles are a thing.
 So, I’m sure your 48 hours in Brussels will have at least a waffle or two throughout the itinerary.
 There is no special place to get them (hint: they’re everywhere), but I have heard that the Waffle Making Workshop is good fun for a rainy day activity.
 Which brings me to the all-important topic of food!